Luxury in Fashion: Meaning and Evolution

 Tailoring , in its meaning of “ accuracy in the making of a suit ” is the key element of the meaning of luxury in fashion today.

-This is confirmed by the spread of the so-called quiet luxury, which celebrates luxury in terms of the search for fine fabrics and materials, refined style, minimal aesthetics and traditional craftsmanship.
+This is confirmed by the spread of so-called quiet luxury, which celebrates luxury in terms of the search for fine fabrics and materials, refined style, minimal aesthetics and traditional craftsmanship.

 Luxury is stripped of pomp and ostentation, becoming pure, linear and quiet .